Skip to main content

 int main() {

-// Single-line comment — everything after // is ignored
+// This is a single-line comment — everything after // is ignored.

 Try it Yourself »